robrousejr/Development-Fundamentals/readme.md

 ### URLify
 Write a method to replace all spaces in a string with '%20'.
 You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the "true" length of the string.

+### One Away
+There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.